ESMValGroup/ESMValTool_Tutorial/_episodes/02-runarecipe.md

 > ## Change your location
 >
-> Modify and run the recipe to analyse the temperature for your own location.
+> Modify and run the recipe to analyse the temperature for your another location.
+> Change the `extract_location` prerpocessor to one that doesn't require internet
+> connection
 >
 > > ## Solution
 > >
-> > In principle, you only have to modify the location
+> > In principle, you only have to replace the `extract_location` with `extract_point`
+> > preprocessor function and use latitude and longitude to define location.
 > > in the preprocessor called `annual_mean_amsterdam`.
 However, it is good
 > > practice to also replace all instances of `amsterdam` with the correct name
 > > of your location.
 Otherwise the log messages and output will be confusing.